mljar/mercury/README.md

 ## We are working on Mercury V2!

 We are working on Mercury Version 2.
-You will be able to add widgets with Python API.
-In V2 you will be able to cache cell execution results and have dynamic widgets.
+You will be able to add widgets with Python API, cache cell execution results and have dynamic widgets.

 V2 will be available soon!
-Q1 2023, I hope it will be in January.
+Q1 2023 (I hope it will be in January)

 We are working on new docs and public cloud offering.
 You will just upload notebook to create your own interactive website!